 - Allergies leading to a secondary infection.
-A pup may have an allergic reaction to food that could trigger a secondary bacterial or fungal infection, researchers say.
+Researchers say pups may have an allergic reaction to food that could trigger a secondary bacterial or fungal infection.

 - Bacteria or fungus.
 Bacteria or fungus can cause deep paw infections, resulting in swelling and discharge.

 - Excessive licking.
 When a pup’s paws get irritated, such as from walking on sidewalk salt, they may try to self-soothe by licking.
 The opposite can happen, though.
 All that licking can exacerbate the issue and result in an infection.